 Observation: LGBTIQA+ couples are slightly more likely to plan their wedding early in the year compared with straight couples.
 March is the favourite month for both LGBTIQA+ and straight weddings.

-With regard to my couples, more LGBTIQA+ couples hold their wedding in the earlier, hotter months of the year (January to March) than straight couples – and are also far more prepared to have their wedding in the winter months.
+With regard to my couples, more LGBTIQA+ couples hold their wedding in the earlier, hotter months of the year (January to April) than straight couples โ and are also more prepared to have their wedding in the cooler months of May and June.
 LGBTIQA+ couples seem far less hung up on the perfect photos that many straight couples seem to yearn for.
-And so, their weddings are not so weather-dependent – the month or amount of light or time of day or shadows don’t feature as much in their wedding planning.
+And so, their weddings are not so weather-dependent โ the month or amount of light or time of day or shadows donโt feature as much in their wedding planning.

 The take-up of my big gay wedding packages is on the rise for same sex couples while, for straight couples, the trend is towards legals-only weddings.
-Perhaps this is a trend related to COVID?
+Perhaps this is a trend related to the legacy of COVID?

 – Bronte Price

-Almost half of my straight couples opt for my Superior Wedding Experience ceremony, the ‘bells and whistles’ option.
-For them, it’s important to have the traditional parts of a ceremony included.
-That’s understandable – it’s what many people have been ’educated’, in an informal sense, about what constitutes a marriage ceremony.
+Almost half of my straight couples opt for my Superior Wedding Experience ceremony, the โbells and whistlesโ option.
+For them, itโs important to have the traditional parts of a ceremony included.
+Thatโs understandable โ itโs what many people have been โeducatedโ about, in an informal sense, regarding what constitutes a marriage ceremony.
 This particular package offers just that.

-At the same time, almost half of my straight couples are opting for the legals-only wedding ceremony.
-Perhaps they’ve been married before and don’t want all the fuss that goes with a large and complex wedding.
-Or perhaps they want to put the money they’d spend on a wedding into their mortgage or an overseas holiday.
-Or spend it on their children’s private school education.
+At the same time, more than half of my straight couples are opting for the legals-only wedding ceremony.
+Perhaps theyโve been married before and donโt want all the fuss that goes with a large and complex wedding.
+Or perhaps they want to put the money theyโd spend on a wedding into their mortgage or an overseas holiday.
+Or spend it on their childrenโs private school education.

 On the other hand, lots of Australian LGBTIQA+ couples spent their money on a big commitment ceremony when they were legally prohibited from getting married, and so now all they want is to make their union legal, followed by a small celebration with a handful of close friends.

-For those LGBTIQA+ couples from outside Australia, it doesn’t make logistical or financial sense to have a large, complex wedding with many guests.
-They are looking for a ceremony that contains only the legal aspects of getting married – and will often have a ‘wedding reception’ or celebration with their loved ones when they get back home after getting married here.
+For those LGBTIQA+ couples from outside Australia, it doesnโt make logistical or financial sense to have a large, complex wedding with many guests.
+They are looking for a ceremony that contains only the legal aspects of getting married โ and will often have a โwedding receptionโ or celebration with their loved ones when they get back home after getting married here.
+However, some LGBTIQA+ couples from outside Australia have brought with them perhaps 20 close friends from their home country to help them celebrate on their special day.

-That’s why 70% of LGBTIQA+ couples opt for a Short and Sweet ceremony, with a small group of close friends in attendance.
-Often, if the couples are from outside Australia, they’ll travel to Melbourne by themselves, get married in my front garden and I will supply the two legal witnesses.
+Thatโs why more than 70% of LGBTIQA+ couples opt for a Short and Sweet ceremony, with a handful of close friends in attendance.
+Often, if the couples are from outside Australia, theyโll travel to Melbourne by themselves, get married in my front garden and I will supply the two legal witnesses.
 Short and Sweet it is!

 LGBTIQA+ couples are coming from foreign countries to get married (Figure 8)

-Most of my wedding couples – straight and LGBTIQA+ – are born in Australia.
-But lots were born outside Australia.
+Just over half of my wedding couples โ straight and LGBTIQA+ โ were born in Australia.
+But many were born outside Australia.

 A higher proportion of LGBTIQA+ couples than straight couples from overseas are increasingly coming to Australia to get married, often combining their trip with a holiday down-under.
 Whilst the vast majority of my straight couples were from within Australia, and the majority of LGBTIQA+ couples I married also came from Australia, many couples came from foreign countries to get married by me.
 Many of these couples are deeply closeted.
 You can read about why they choose to get married, here.